wohaco/despace/venus.md

       1. The planet surface is quite young (about 500 M years), but it doesn't show signs of activity.
       1. No volcanoes were detected directly, only (sub)surface areas with high temperature were detected.
 Also, during a long mission, a surge of volcanic gas SO₂ was detected, which together with the previous point can indirectly confirm the assumption of the presence of volcanism on the planet, but only an assumption.

-**What to do/explore next**
-<mark>TBD: maybe, a bit of priorities here?</mark>
+**What to do/explore next.** <mark>TBD: maybe, a bit of priorities here?</mark>

    - **General:**
       1. Search for life or it's traces.
-At an altitude of 50 km the conditions of Venus are similar to the Earth's ones.
+At H = 50 km the conditions are similar to the Earth's ones.
-      1. Study of the internal structure of the planet.
-Parameters of the core, mantle, crust.
-Their interaction & influence on the appearance of the planet.
+      1. Study of the planet's internal structure: parameters of the core, mantle, crust, their interaction & influence on the planet appearance.
       1. Study of the mantle can answer questions about the planet's tectonics & volcanism (activity), the content of CO₂ & sulfur dioxide in the atmosphere.
       1. Venusian [SC](sc.md) types:
          - **balloon:** gigantic, large, maneuverable, manned;